 This can happen if laboratory staff mislabel or improperly handle a test sample.
 It can also happen if someone misinterprets the results of a test.
 Taking part in a recent HIV vaccine study or living with certain medical conditions might also lead to a false-positive test result.

-If the first HIV test result is positive, a healthcare provider will order follow-up testing.
+If the first HIV test result is positive, a healthcare professional will order follow-up testing.
 This will help them learn if the first result was accurate or a false positive.

 A false-negative result happens when a person who has HIV receives a negative result after being tested for the condition.
 False-negative results are less common than false-positive results, although both are rare.